Decision Points

 - Polyester-nylon blends: Usually the most cost-efficient and versatile wholesale option.

-- Bamboo blends: Often sit above basic synthetics but below premium wool-led constructions.
+- Bamboo blends: Often sit above basic synthetics but below wool-led constructions.

-- Merino blends: Best reserved for premium outdoor or comfort-driven categories that can carry the cost.
+- Merino blends: Reserve for outdoor or comfort-driven categories that can carry the cost.

 - Engineered performance yarns: Useful when a technical performance story supports the price.

-For most first launches, buyers get the best performance-per-dollar from a quality polyester-nylon-spandex blend.
-Specialty fibers make more sense after the product line has a clear premium or sustainability angle.
+For most first launches, buyers get stronger performance-per-dollar from a polyester-nylon-spandex blend that passes sample checks.
+Specialty fibers make more sense after the product line has a clear technical outdoor, comfort, or sustainability angle.

 Recommendation summary